bradley1337/bradley1337/README.md

 ### **About me:** &nbsp; ![](https://komarev.com/ghpvc/?username=bradley1337&label=Visitors&color=6a0dad&style=plastic)

-- 🔭 I’m currently working on: Project Private ✨
+- 🔭 I’m currently working on: Preparing for my PNPT!✨
-- 🌱 I’m currently studing: Cyber Security & C#! ( aiming to become a pentester! <3 )
+- 🌱 I’m currently studing: Cyber Security 💻
-- 📫 How to reach me: On discord! bradley#0672 <3
+- 📫 How to reach me: On discord! bradley1337 <3

 ## **Languages and Tools:**